-The Saucony Triumph ISO 5 is an ideal marathon shoe–lightweight, durable, fast, and comfortable over long distances.
+The Saucony Triumph 19 is an ideal marathon shoe–lightweight, durable, fast, and comfortable over long distances.

-The outsole uses a Tri-Flex Crystal rubber compound that protects the shoes against wear and tear of high mileage training programs, while also covering contact points.
+The outsole uses a Tri-Flex design that protects the shoes against wear and tear of high mileage training programs, while also providing flexibility.

 The sponginess of the outsole allows for solid cushioning, and makes it easier to spring up after each step.
 Zig-zag flex grooves add to the shoe’s outstanding flexibility.

-The upper is a jacquard mesh material, ensuring that this shoe ventilates well, keeping your feet dry and comfortable.
-The padded tongue and collar offer extra cushioning for the top of the foot, and keep the shoe in place mile after mile.
-Always mindful of runners’ varying anatomy, Saucony offers several different widths to accommodate a variety of feet, so there is a Triumph ISO5 model that will be just right for you.
+Always mindful of runners’ varying anatomy, Saucony offers several different widths to accommodate a variety of feet, so there is a Triumph 19 model that will be just right for you.